 You got injured at work.
 Our Chiropractors Are Here to Help.

 Every workers’ compensation (workers’ comp.) case is different.
 Some people fall off of ladders while others hurt themselves while trying to pick up something heavy.
-Regardless of how you got hurt, here are a few key points that we find important.
+Regardless of how your accident occurred, here are a few key points that we find important.

 Workers’ Compensation Claims